-French Open Day 8, women’s roundup: Czech teen Marketa Vondrousova storms into quarters
+French Open Day 8, women’s roundup: Czech teen Vondrousova sets up quarters with Martic

 The 19-year-old world No 38 dominated from start to finish as Sevastova made 24 unforced errors and managed just seven winners in the 59-minute encounter.

-Vondrousova, one of three teenagers alongside Amanda Anisimova and Iga Swiatek in the second week at Roland Garros, will face either Estonia’s Kaia Kanepi or Croatian 31st seed Petra Martic in the last eight.
+Vondrousova, one of three teenagers alongside Amanda Anisimova and Iga Swiatek in the second week at Roland Garros, will face Croatian 31st seed Petra Martic in the last eight, who also reached her first Grand Slam quarter-final.
+Martic, who stunned second seed Karolina Pliskova, notched a 5-7, 6-2, 6-4 win over Estonia’s Kaia Kanepi.

 “She’s a great player but I played my best tennis today and I’m really happy,” said Vondrousova, who also reached the US Open fourth round last year and won the junior doubles in Paris four years ago.